Relational De-Creation

 2 Corinthians 5:10

-“For we must all be revealed before the judgment seat of Christ, that each one may receive the things in the body, according to what he has done, whether good or bad.”
+“For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.”

 Paul says the same in Romans 14:10–12: each person will give an account to God.
 The judgment of believers is therefore real.
 It is not imaginary, and it is not morally weightless.